RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-12-10_Reddit_comments.md

 https://old.reddit.com/r/AITAH/comments/1pp58fp/aitah_for_threatening_to_divorce_my_wife_if_she/nukcvsg/

 I'm capturing this comment to capture the posting itself.
 Note the Reddit language experience defensive Hive Mind issues with attacking non-native speakers in MAGA USA (Reddit USA) December 2025.
 "Hello.
 I'm a 31 year old man.
 I mostly only use reddit to ask about hardware questions, so this is a throw away account.
 Also, **I'm Hispanic so excuse any mistakes**." - Tower of Babel Trump hate leadership values wars rage on Reddit.
+Also note the monomyth fiction story naming of a child.
+And choice marriage with this values of age 31 adults: "I said I could never forgive her".
+Word choice, language, more important than love / compassion / forgiveness.
+Toxic Clergy values there.
+People who prize language word choice of "I'm Hispanic so excuse any mistakes" society over love of eternal marriage from age 30 to age 120.